-Friday, two days later, we put a reserved our kid a spot in a great looking school.
-We liked everything about it and was super excited to get him socialized and learning more than we thought we could teach them.
+Friday, two days later, we reserved our kid a spot in a great looking school.
+We liked everything about it and were super excited to get him socialized and learning more than we thought we could teach them.
 I called the person who interviewed me, and when he didn't answer, I emailed the company at 11:58am to let them know I was ready to receive my onboarding paperwork.

 A Different Path

 After a very bad bout of depression, I decided that maybe it was the universe's way of putting me on a different path.
 I thought about how much I like crafting and making things with my hands and decided to make candles.
 I used some funds that I forgot I had in an account to purchase testing items like jars, wicks, fragrance oil, and wax.
 I figured that it was worth knowing if I was good at it or not.
 If I wasn't, it'd be a loss and a lesson.

 I had no clue what I was doing, but I knew I wanted to do it.